 Basically, your body cannot be normal without your hormones being regulated.
 They must be balanced because all systems communicate with all the other systems.
 So, doctors try to regulate hormones by giving bio-identical or birth control pills.
 But, this throws the system further out of balance, as other hormones respond to the prescriptions.
-Tit’s a vicious circle.
-There are certain times when Hormone Replacement is necessary, but in general, I am not a fan.
+Therefore, it becomes a vicious circle.
+However, there are certain times when Hormone Replacement is necessary, but in general, I am not a fan.

 Balancing Your Blood Sugar is the First Key to Balanced Hormones

 Eating complex carbohydrates, pasta, bread, cookies and processed food, causes blood sugar imbalances.
-The relatively higher amounts of insulin, over time, creates inflammation from two sources.
+Then, relatively higher amounts of insulin, over time, create inflammation from two sources.